eriknyquist/deep_space_trader/README.rst

   directly before the current planet.
 Travelling to a planet costs 100 of the player's money, and advances the current day by 1.

+* **"See item prices on planet" button**: Opens the trading console, which allows current item prices on the selected planet to be seen without travelling to the planet.
+Pressing the Enter key while a planet is selected will also open the trading console.
+The trading console can only be used if the "Trading console" item has been purchased from the `"Store" window`_.

 * **Planet display table**: shows a list of all planets available to the player.
 Consists of two
   columns: The rightmost column, labelled "visited?", shows "yes" or "no" indicating whether the player has travelled to the planet.
 The leftmost column, labelled "Planet", shows the